 #3 Cloud consultants

 Another trend that affects how MSPs serve their clients is the move of infrastructure to the cloud.
 Many businesses are moving workloads to Microsoft Azure, Amazon, or Google cloud.
-Amazon and Microsoft have even built out partner programs for MSPs.
+Amazon and Microsoft have even built out partner programs for Managed Service Providers.
 A successful MSP will be an expert in these cloud solutions and support them for their clients.

 There is also a great opportunity to consult on cloud migration projects.
 If you take the time to become an expert, this will open larger opportunities for you and profitable cloud migration projects.